converged-computing/usernetes-tofu-gcp/examples/basic/README.md

  - Add back the nfs mount to `/home` it's largely useless now.
 The issue here is setting up docker, see link in main.tf for suggestion
  - More automation of setup - not ideal that we have to run so many things!
 These could be startup scripts I think.
+ - The egress is a bit open and too permissive :)

 We can work on debugging this.
 Here is how to interact or debug.